Passengers eye legal action against Boeing, Asiana over crash

-Asiana Airlines Inc (020560.KS) and Boeing Co (BA.N) are facing potential legal action by passengers who were on board a flight that crashed in San Francisco on July 6, killing three and injuring more than 180, according to U.S. court filings.
+July 16 Asiana Airlines Inc and Boeing Co are facing potential legal action by passengers who were on board a flight that crashed in San Francisco on July 6, killing three and injuring more than 180, according to U.S. court filings.

 The Asiana Airlines Boeing 777 had more than 300 passengers and crew members on board when it crashed while landing at San Francisco International Airport.
 The National Transportation Safety Board is currently investigating the causes of the crash.